tulibraries/tul_cob/README.md

 bundle exec rake server
 ```

+#### Platform Considerations
+If building a docker image on m1/arm64 chip set PLATFORM env to PLATFORM=arm64 so that docker pulls an arm64 image compatible with your system.

 ### Start the Application with some sample data for Development

 You can also have it ingest a few thousand sample records by setting the